 We support the integrated active travel measures within the development and the broad approach to route alignment and hierarchy as set out in the Active Travel Parameter Plan.
 This will help deliver a sustainable place, where people can lead healthy lifestyles and connect with local nature.
 However we note the wider connections proposed to surrounding destinations, particularly to the IBG site to the south, the West Craigs site to the north and Edinburgh International Airport to the east, are listed as "potential connections" and do not form part of this application.
-Ensuring that these wider connections are made, and that paths are designed and delivered to appropriate standards between different developments is of very high importance for the successful long term growth of this rapidly changing area of the city.
+Ensuring that these wider standards between different developments is of very high importance for the successful long term growth of this rapidly changing area of the city.